jiwagon/Wordle-iOS-App-2/README.md

 Submitted by: Ji Zhang

-Wordle is an app that has a simple word puzzle game where players have six attempts to guess a five-letter word, with each correct letter placement revealed by color hints after each guess.
+Wordle is an app that has a word puzzle game where players have several attempts to guess a word, with each correct letter placement revealed by color hints after each guess.
+Users can select the number of guesses from 3 to 8 and the number of letters for the goal word from 4 to 7.
+There are different word theme: Normal, Animals, and Countries.
+To make the game more challenging, users can select Alien Wordle mode, in which each guess has a new goal word, meaning users only have one guess to get the word right!

-Time spent: **X** hours spent in total
+Time spent: 6 hours spent in total

 ## Required Features